gboeing/ppd534/assignments/reading-responses/readme.md

   - Did you make it clear you read and understood the week's assigned reading material
   - Did you reflect critically and creatively on the reading material in your own words
-  - Did you succinctly and directly respond to the prompt without repitition, filler, or fluff
+  - Did you succinctly and directly respond to the prompt without repetition, filler, or fluff
   - Did you follow the formatting and submission instructions

 ## Prompts

 ### Reading Response 1

 First, identify three ways of sampling and briefly describe their differences and relative merits.
-Second, summarize the main differences and benefits/drawbacks of data from the American Community Survey vs the decennial census.
+Second, summarize the main differences and benefits/drawbacks of data from the American Community Survey versus the decennial census.

 ### Reading Response 2